 Okemo Mountain Resort has a nice grouping of green runs that are perfect for beginners.
 Book a condo right on the mountain, or stay in a memorable vacation rental in the charming town of Ludlow.

 Purgatory Resort is nestled in the heart of the San Juan Mountains in Southwest Colorado.
 When you aren’t skiing or snowboarding, you’ll find plenty of things to do nearby: the former mining town of Silverton is just 20 miles up the road, and the hip city of Durango is 25 miles south.

 Does your family want to see and do as much as possible?
 These vacation destinations offer dozens of activities to appeal to every type of vacationer.

 Mountains?
 Check.
 Water?
 Check.
 Entertainment?
 Check.
 Big Bear has two ski resorts, a gorgeous lake, and several options for shopping and dining, not to mention educational activities such as the Big Bear Discovery Center and the ever-popular Alpine Zoo.

 The Central Oregon resort community of Sunriver has a little bit of everything: shopping in the Village, golfing at Woodlands Golf Course, skiing at Mt.
 Bachelor, and year-round pools and hot tubs at SHARC.
-Spend a day in the nearby city of Bend, and on a clear night, head to the Oregon Observatory to for a glimpse of distant galaxies.
+Spend a day in the nearby city of Bend and, on a clear night, head to the Oregon Observatory for a glimpse of distant galaxies.

 Get a taste of Bavaria—no passport required!
 This quaint town two hours east of Seattle oozes European charm.
 Pack a picnic lunch and check out one of Leavenworth’s riverfront parks, or tour a few of the region’s many orchards.
 International flair with zero jet lag—what’s not to love?